LaraBedrich/3D_FloodSimulation_pluvial_Bonn/README.md

 - Layouts of the simulation results for 1h rain event & 12h rain event
 - mp4 of time lapse of the 12h rain event simulation
 - PowerPoint presentation
-- two project packages
+- unfortunately, project packages were too big to upload them
-    - one with all calculated layers and all data used (without final simulations)
-    - one with only the 3D simulations

 ## Contact